 It will take some time to get the hang of, so don’t buy the most expensive guitar at first.
 It has to fit your child’s small hands, and not outweigh them so they tip over.
 It also has to be durable — you know — in case of a toddling accident.

 Today, we’re here to answer all your questions about buying a guitar for your child.
-Plus, stay tuned to the end, where we’ve put together a list of the best kids guitars to buy.
+Plus, stay tuned to the end, where we’ve put together a list of the best guitars for kids to buy.
 Let’s get playing!

 How Young Is Too Young?